ubco-cmps/phys111_course/class/week09/readings.md

 We have put together some additional practice problems to help you complete the homework.
 These problems are optional, and suggested if you are having trouble with the homework problems.
 The odd-numbered problems from the textbook should have solutions available to students.

+- Problem 8.25
+- Problem 8.29
+- Problem 8.31 (Helpful for HW8 Q3 Energy lost due to friction force)
+- Problem 8.35
+- Problem 8.37
+- Problem 8.39
+- Problem 8.41
+- Problem 8.43 (Helpful for HW8 Q1 Compressed spring to launch mass)
+- Problem 8.53
+- Problem 8.55
+- Problem 8.57 (Helpful for HW8 q1 Compressed spring to launch mass)
+- Problem 8.63
+- Problem 8.69
+- Problem 8.71
+- Problem 8.83
+- Problem 8.87 (Helpful for HW8 Q5 Firing a ball)
+- Problem 8.89 (Helpful for HW8 Q8 Collision of a cart with a spring)